2351Labs/the-ui/README.md

 - JWT tokens to secure backend endpoints
 - Schema validation for database
 - Custom design for light mode and dark mode
 - Pagination endpoint that accepts a wide variety of optional query parameters  used to fetch and filter results from database
-- State for catalog filter stored in browser url as query paramaters allowing for sharable links that store set filter
+- State for catalog filter stored in browser url as query parameters  allowing for shareable links that store set filter
 - Deployed using Netlify, Render, and MongoDB Atlas
 - Responsive design that works well with any mobile screen size